bhammy27/Fantasy_Football_database_SQL/README.md

 -  Rechecked players 2023 stats to ensure all players had at least 1 target, carry, pass attempt, or field goal

 # Things I learned creating this database
-- Creating databases is FUN!!
+- Creating databases is FUN
     - This process provides excellent knowledge of the data making analyzing it easier
     - The detailed methodical process required is very similar to the process of landscape design
 - **Data cleaning never ends!**
     - When creating the Draft Report, I discovered unremoved whitespace on players names despite using TRIM
     - After not being able to identify the whitespace, I had to think of another way to replace the values
 - As a landscape designer, I learned when drawing landscape designs to **document each step, save each iteration**, and keep a notepad nearby
-    - When creating this database, I saved the code here in GitHub after each step creating a reference point
+    - I saved the code here in GitHub after each step creating a reference point
         -  When creating the Draft Report, I used UPDATE SET instead of INSERT INTO and lost all data in the table
         -  I used TRUNCATE to clear all records then recreated the table from saved queries
     - My mind was producing new ideas with each step.
 Writing the ideas down helped to remember them and stay on track
 - When creating field names in pgAdmin, use lowercase letters.
 Using proper case requires the use of " " around field names